-1 2 3 Domain 2: Classroom Environment Candidate evidence for the classroom environment does not demonstrate sufficient knowledge of establishing respect, rapport, culture for learning, procedures, management of behavior, or physical space.
-Candidate evidence the classroom environment inconsistently demonstrates sufficient knowledge of establishing respect, rapport, culture for learning, procedures, management of behavior, or physical space.
-Candidate evidence for the classroom environment consistently demonstrates sufficient knowledge of establishing respect, rapport, culture for learning, procedures, management of behavior, or physical space.
-1.Component 1 2 3 Domain 3: Instruction Candidate evidence for instruction does not demonstrate sufficient knowledge of communicating with students, questioning and discussions, engaging students, using assessment, or demonstrating flexibility.
+1 2 3 D : 2 Candidate evidence for the classroom Candidate evidence the classroom Candidate evidence for the classroom 1.Component Domain 2: Classroom Environment environment does not demonstrate sufficient knowledge of establishing respect, rapport, culture for learning, procedures, management of behavior, or physical space. environment inconsistently demonstrates sufficient knowledge of establishing respect, rapport, culture for learning, procedures, management of behavior, or physical space. environment consistently demonstrates sufficient knowledge of establishing respect, rapport, culture for learning, procedures, management of behavior, or physical space.
+2.Component 1 2 3 Domain 3: Instruction Candidate evidence for instruction does not demonstrate sufficient knowledge of communicating with students, questioning and discussions, engaging students, using assessment, or demonstrating flexibility.
 Candidate evidence instruction inconsistently demonstrates sufficient knowledge of communicating with students, questioning and discussions, engaging students, using assessment, or demonstrating flexibility.
 Candidate evidence for instruction consistently demonstrates sufficient knowledge of communicating with students, questioning and discussions, engaging students, using assessment, or demonstrating flexibility.
 1.Component 1 2 3 Domain 4: Professional Responsibilities Candidate evidence for professionalism does not demonstrate sufficient knowledge of reflecting on teaching, maintaining records, communicating with families, participating in a professional community, growing professionally, or showing professionalism Candidate evidence professionalism inconsistently demonstrates sufficient knowledge of reflecting on teaching, maintaining records, communicating with families, participating in a professional community, growing professionally, or showing professionalism Candidate evidence for professionalism consistently demonstrates sufficient knowledge of reflecting on teaching, maintaining records, communicating with families, participating in a professional community, growing professionally, or showing professionalism 1.Component

-Ineffective Progressing Effective Evidence

-1 2 3

-Interview Portion: Attire, greeting, and demeanor Attire was unprofessional; did not greet or shake hands with interviewer(s); did not come across as friendly enough or engaging enough with interviewers Attire was ok, but not business professional; greeted and shook hands with interviewer(s) not in a professional enough manner; some improvements could be made in smiling, being friendly, and engaging more with interviewers Attire was business professional; greeted and shook hands with interviewer(s) in a professional manner; smiled, had friendly demeanor and was engaged

-1 2 3

-Interview Portion: Qualifications and skills Demonstrated a lack of knowledge about interview questions; Did not answer questions using examples that matched their preparation experiences; Answers lacked enough detail and were of inappropriate length Demonstrated some knowledge about interview questions; Answered questions using ok examples that matched preparation experience; Some answers provided enough detail, others did not; time management Demonstrated excellent knowledge about interview questions; Answered questions using good examples that matched preparation experience.
-Answers provided enough detail and were of appropriate length

-1 2 3

-Interview Portion: Interviewing skills and techniques Eye contact was not adequate; Spoke too quickly or slowly; Non-verbal body language was distracting, Communication style, grammar or language was inappropriate for the audience, Filler words (um, like, uh, right, okay) were used too frequently, Maintained poor posture Eye contact was adequate, but inconsistent; Spoke at times too quickly or too slowly; Nonverbal body language was mostly complimented during the interview, but sometimes distracting; Communication style, grammar or language was often good, but sometimes inappropriate for the audience, Filler words were used moderately, Maintained ok posture Eye contact excellent with each interviewer; Spoke at an appropriate pace; Nonverbal body language complimented the interview; Communication style, grammar and language was appropriate for the audience; Filler words were used minimally; Maintained good posture
+Based on the evidence presented during this interview for this content area, please score the following: Ineffective Progressing Effective Evidence 1 2 3 Interview Portion: Attire, greeting, and demeanor Attire was unprofessional; did not greet or shake hands with interviewer(s); did not come across as friendly enough or engaging enough with interviewers Attire was ok, but not business professional; greeted and shook hands with interviewer(s) not in a professional enough manner; some improvements could be made in smiling, being friendly, and engaging more with interviewers Attire was business professional; greeted and shook hands with interviewer(s) in a professional manner; smiled, had friendly demeanor and was engaged 1 2 3 Interview Portion: Qualifications and skills Demonstrated a lack of knowledge about interview questions; Did not answer questions using examples that matched their preparation experiences; Answers lacked enough detail and were of inappropriate length Demonstrated some knowledge about interview questions; Answered questions using ok examples that matched preparation experience; Some answers provided enough detail, others did not; time management Demonstrated excellent knowledge about interview questions; Answered questions using good examples that matched preparation experience.
+Answers provided enough detail and were of appropriate length 1 2 3 Interview Portion: Interviewing skills and techniques Eye contact was not adequate; Spoke too quickly or slowly; Non-verbal body language was distracting, Communication style, grammar or language was inappropriate for the audience, Filler words (um, like, uh, right, okay) were used too frequently, Maintained poor posture Eye contact was adequate, but inconsistent; Spoke at times too quickly or too slowly; Nonverbal body language was mostly complimented during the interview, but sometimes distracting; Communication style, grammar or language was often good, but sometimes inappropriate for the audience, Filler words were used moderately, Maintained ok posture Eye contact excellent with each interviewer; Spoke at an appropriate pace; Nonverbal body language complimented the interview; Communication style, grammar and language was appropriate for the audience; Filler words were used minimally; Maintained good posture